alzahraamohy/Problem-Solving-with-Python/README.md

 # LeetCode Python Solutions 🐍💡
 🚀 This repo contains efficient and well-structured solutions to LeetCode problems, written in Python.
-Each solution includes clean code, explanations, and optimized approaches.
+Each solution includes clean code and explanations.

 ## 📌 What’s Inside?
 ✅ LeetCode Problems – Categorized by difficulty: Easy, Medium, Hard